Why Earn Your Creative Writing Degree at Saint Leo University?

 Mail Code: MC 2127

-Anne Barngrover is the author of three poetry collections, most recently Everwhen, forthcoming with University of Akron Press in 2023.
+Anne Barngrover is the author of three poetry collections, most recently Everwhen (University of Akron Press, 2023).
 Her poems and nonfiction have appeared in places such as Verse Daily, Arts & Letters, Guernica, Ecotone, and The Slowdown podcast.
-She earned her MFA from Florida State University and her PhD from University of Missouri.
-Dr. Barngrover is currently an assistant professor of English and Creative Writing at Saint Leo University, where she directs the MA in Creative Writing program, and lives in Tampa.
+She earned her MFA from Florida State University and her Ph.D. from the University of Missouri.
+Dr. Barngrover is currently an Associate Professor of English and Creative Writing at Saint Leo University, where she directs the MA in Creative Writing program and lives in Tampa.
 Find her work on annebarngrover.com.

 Gianna Russo, M.F.A.